infercode/mcp-vibe-coding-package/docs/phase_5_2_action_plan.md

       - ✅ Attributes: `default_project_name` and `embedding_enabled` are defined on lines 87-88
       - ✅ Methods: `search_nodes`, `get_all_memories`, `set_project_name`, `apply_client_config`, `reinitialize`, and `get_current_config` are all fully implemented

-3. **Migration from Old Implementation**:
+3. **Migration from Old Implementation**: ✅
-   - Update `main.py` to use the new implementation
+   - ✅ Updated `main.py` to use the new implementation
+      - Imported from `src.graph_memory` instead of the old module
+      - Reorganized server creation and initialization
+      - Added proper transport mode handling (SSE and stdio)
+   - ✅ Reorganized tools into a modular structure
+      - Created specialized files for different tool categories:
+        - `src/tools/core_memory_tools.py` for basic entity operations
+        - `src/tools/config_tools.py` for configuration management
+        - `src/tools/project_memory_tools.py` for project components
+        - `src/tools/lesson_memory_tools.py` for lesson tools
+      - Implemented unified registration through `register_all_tools`
+   - ✅ Fixed server startup to properly handle transport modes
+      - Added support for both SSE and stdio transports
+      - Implemented proper async flow with error handling
+      - Added Windows compatibility
-   - Verify all tool handlers work with the new implementation
+   - ✅ Verified all tool handlers work correctly with the new implementation
-   - Add any missing methods to the new implementation

-4. **Deprecation of Original File**:
+4. **Deprecation of Original File**: ✅
-   - Create a deprecation version of `legacy_graph_manager.py` that imports from the new modules
+   - ✅ Created `legacy_graph_manager.py` as a backwards-compatible wrapper
+      - Added proper deprecation documentation and docstrings
+      - Implemented comprehensive import redirection to new modules
+      - Added warning messages for developers to migrate
-   - Add deprecation warnings to guide users to the new APIs
+   - ✅ Added deprecation warnings to guide users to the new APIs
+      - Added warnings using the standard `warnings` module
+      - Implemented function-level deprecation with specific guidance
+      - Included stacklevel information for accurate source location
+   - ✅ Ensured full backward compatibility for legacy code
+      - Used inheritance to maintain API compatibility
+      - Preserved all method signatures and parameters
+      - Applied deprecation warnings to all public methods
+   - ✅ Created clear documentation for migration path
+      - Added usage examples for the new API
-   - Create a plan for eventual removal of the original file
+      - Included timeline information for eventual removal

 5. **Comprehensive Testing**:
    - Ensure all functionality works with the new implementation